edbeeching/godot_rl_agents/docs/EXAMPLE_ENVIRONMENTS.md

 * Dying

 **Action space**:
-* Continuous action space: A scalar indication the angle which the play should move toward and a scalar value indication the angle the player should fire towards
+* Continuous action space: A scalar indicating the angle which the play should move toward and a scalar value indication the angle the player should fire towards

 ### Example training:
 The agent can be trained with the following command: